FrameMuse/api-facade/README.md

 To make sure that data that a server responded with matches some expected structure, [JSON Schema](https://json-schema.org/understanding-json-schema/about) validation is used.
 There are many ways of make sure a response is correct, but JSON Schema is most convient as it's declared as JSON and can be used for type inference as well.

-Thi
+Such schema is universal for both consumer and provider: a provider (e.g. backend) defines object schemas manually or via Decorators, a consumer (e.g. frontend) infers or generates types from the schemas, creating well-documented provider representation.

 > [!CAUTION]
-> If server is updated first, while client remains unupdated - the pipe is broken, the user is unhappy.
+> If provider is updated first, while consumer remains unupdated - the pipe is broken.
-> If frontend is updated first - the same happens too.
+> If consumer is updated first - the same happens too.

 This can be healed with _anotating each property as nullish_, which leads to ... (read in the previous section).
-Another cure is to define what is tolerable for your app and what is vital, this way is a good balance between strict and lazy validation.
+Another cure is to define what is tolerable for your app and what is vital.
-But it introduces inconsistencies between services,
+It's a good balance between strict and lazy validation, but it introduces inconsistencies between services types.

 ### Best Practices